An almost-linear time decoding algorithm for quantum LDPC codes under circuit-level noise: Conclusion

 Following this line of investigation, we observed that oscillations in the a posteriori information produced by BP can be detrimental, as they may prevent the OTF step from yielding a solution consistent with the observed syndrome.
 To address this issue, we adopted an ensemble-based approach that enabled reliable decoding of bivariate bicycle codes.
+While this process significantly improves the performance of the decoder, it is worth noting that it leverages parallel computational resources to generate multiple OTF graph candidates for a given syndrome.
+On modern hardware platforms such as GPUs and FPGAs, this parallelism can be exploited efficiently, often reducing the typical time-to-solution through early termination once a valid solution is found.
+As a result, the overall energy consumption per decoded syndrome can remain comparable to that of a single decoder requiring more sequential iterations.
 Future work could explore alternative strategies to improve the stability and reliability of the soft information.
 For example, automorphism ensemble BP \cite{koutsioumpas2025automorphismensembledecodingquantum}, modified versions of BP \cite{kuoDegen,relayBP}, or techniques such as iteration buffers \cite{bpgdg,DTD} could increase the likelihood of convergence.

 In addition, careful optimisation of the number of BP iterations performed on both the full detector error model and the sparsified model is essential for achieving the best performance with BP+BP+OTF.
 In this work, we explored iteration schedules that match the decoding performance of state-of-the-art methods.
 Further improvements may be possible through dynamic halting strategies, where the number of iterations is adapted based on the evolution of the a posteriori information or the density of the observed syndrome.